Sinoatrial node: Blood supply

 The sinoatrial node receives its blood supply from the sinoatrial nodal artery.
 This blood supply, however, can differ hugely between individuals.
 For example, in most humans, this is a single artery, although in some cases there have been either 2 or 3 sinoatrial node arteries supplying the SA node.
 Also, the SA node artery mainly originates as a branch of the right coronary artery; however in some individuals it has arisen from the circumflex artery, which is a branch of the left coronary artery.
 Finally, the SA node artery commonly passes behind the superior vena cava, before reaching the SA node; however in some instances it passes in front.
 Despite these many differences, there doesn't appear to be any advantage to how many sinoatrial nodal arteries an individual has, or where they originate.

 Venous drainage

-There are no large veins that drain blood away from the SA node.
-Instead, smaller venules drain the blood directly into the right atrium.
+Unlike most of the myocardium, the SA node lacks large epicardial veins for blood return.
+Instead, its venous drainage is handled primarily by a network of small venules and sinusoids.
+These vessels, often referred to as Thebesian veins, drain deoxygenated blood directly into the right atrium.
+It is thought that this network provides a degree of protection for the node.
+This is because the vessels communicate with the nodal tissue and may help maintain viable conditions if the primary arterial supply is partially compromised.